How much compensation can I claim for a hip injury?

 - Call for free advice and to start a claim.

-Our company has provided this guide in order to provide a range of information about what you need to know in order to make an informed decision about your potential hip injury claim.
-This guide will inform you of how to begin your hip injury claim, answer potential questions that you may have concerning your claim, and list the benefits of allowing us to give you our expert assistance as your Claims Service.
+Our company has provided this guide to offer a range of information about what you need to know in order to make an informed decision about your potential hip injury claim.
+This guide will inform you of how to begin your hip injury claim, answer possible questions that you may have concerning your claim, and list the benefits of allowing us to give you our expert assistance as your Claims Service.

 With the assistance that this guide will provide to you, making a hip injury claim after an accident could not be simpler.

 If you are have been involved in an accident that has caused a hip injury, you need to seek immediate medical assistance to ensure the problem does not worsen.
-This should be especially taken if you are already suffering from a bone disorder such as osteoporosis, which increases the chances of your injury having serious consequences.
+This should be specially taken if you are already suffering from a bone disorder such as osteoporosis, which increases your injury’s chances of severe consequences.

 - Firstly, you will require evidence that proves that the accident you suffered occurred, as well as proof that the sequence of events transpired in the way you claim to be true.
-While this tends to be traditional witness statements from others who saw the accident, you can use CCTV or other video footage if you have access to it.
-Any evidence that supports the occurrence of your accident can be effective to some degree, however.
+Not only could you take a formal witness statement from others who saw the accident, you can use CCTV or other video footage if you have access to it.
+Any evidence that supports the occurrence of your accident can be sufficient to some degree, however.

 - Secondly, you will require evidence that negligence on behalf of another party resulted in your accident.
-For example, if you suffered a hip injury as the result of falling over on uneven pavement, you could claim that the local council was responsible for your accident.
-This is because they have a duty to ensure your health and properly maintain the safety standards of the pavement.
+For example, if you suffered a hip injury as the result of falling over on the uneven pavement, you could claim that the local council was responsible for your accident.
+This is because they must ensure your health and adequately maintain the safety standards of the pavement.

 Once you have followed these steps, you might be better prepared to begin the process of making a compensation claim.

 When you are considering making a hip injury claim, the actual beginning your claim can seem complex, especially for those with little previous experience of the legal system.
-However, the process is made infinitely simpler thanks to the help that can be provided by a Claims Service.
-Your Claims Service will deal with the difficult administrative aspects of your case and do their best to ensure that you suffer minimal stress during the legal process.
+However, the process is made infinitely more straightforward thanks to the help that can be provided by a Claims Service.
+Your Claims Service will deal with your case’s difficult administrative aspects and do their best to ensure that you suffer minimal stress during the legal process.

-As previously stated in this guide, before you receive the assistance of a Claims Service, you will need to gather evidence to support your hip injury compensation claim.
-It is this evidence which can be placed under legal scrutiny and can form the foundation of a successful claim when given to the right law firm.
+As previously stated in this guide, before you receive a Claims Service’s assistance, you will need to gather evidence to support your hip injury compensation claim.
+This evidence can be placed under legal scrutiny and can form the foundation of a successful claim when given to the right law firm.

-In this consultation session, we will also assess how valid we believe your hip injury compensation claim to be and provide an informed opinion as to the potential success of your claim.
+In this consultation session, we will also assess how valid we believe your hip injury compensation claim to be and provide an informed opinion about your claim’s potential success.
 This conclusion is based upon our years of experience dealing with personal injury claims (especially hip injury claims) and the evidence that you are able to provide to us concerning your claim.

 If, after this session, you choose us as your Claims Service, we can proceed with the preparation for bringing your compensation claim to court.
 This will involve gathering any additional information surrounding your claim that we can, such as accessing CCTV footage of your accident or even arranging a local medical assessment of the severity of your injury.